-- 6.3 Under the provisions of the Local Government Pension Scheme employees aged over 55 who are made redundant, or who are retired from Service on the grounds of efficiency, are awarded early payment of pension benefits. - 6.4 In this case, a charge is made against the Fire Authority by the pensions fund; this is referred to as actuarial strain. - 6.5 In 2020/21 the Service had no agreements for the early payment of pension.
+- 6.3 Under the provisions of the Local Government Pension Scheme employees aged over 55 who are made redundant, or who are retired from Service on the grounds of efficiency, are awarded early payment of pension benefits. - 6.4 In this case, a charge is made against the Fire Authority by the pensions fund; this is referred to as actuarial strain. - 6.5 In 2024/25 no agreements for the early payment of pension were made by the Service.